jcu-eresearch/dc24-rich-data-capture/_posts/2013-01-31-case-study-artificial-tree-overview-part-1.md

 <span id="sidebar"></span>

-The artificial sensor tree is a new environmental research tool being developed at [James Cook University (JCU)](http://www.jcu.edu.au) for measuring variations over rainforest canopy height.
+The artificial sensor tree is a new environmental research tool being developed at [James Cook University (JCU)](http://www.jcu.edu.au) for measuring variations in microclimate from the forest floor to the top of the rainforest canopy.

-Once development and testing is finished, **X** artificial sensor tree's will be deployed throughout the Daintree rainforest in cooperation with the [Daintree Rainforest Observatory (DRO)](http://eresearch.jcu.edu.au/projects/daintree-rainforest-observatory) project.
+Once development and testing is finished, a number of artificial sensor trees will be deployed throughout the Daintree rainforest in cooperation with the [Daintree Rainforest Observatory (DRO)](http://eresearch.jcu.edu.au/projects/daintree-rainforest-observatory) project.

 The first prototype (illustrated left) is a 20m high carbon fibre tube with sensor stations (illustrated below) 1m apart including a calibrated temperature sensor and humidity sensor.
 Each sensor is connected to the tree's controller (Arduino) over network cable (1-wire) which collects and sends the data to an internet file server.